CoderGojo/lamda-concepts/Notes.md

    - Functional Interface is additionally recognized as Single Abstract Method Interfaces (SAM).
    - Functional interfaces are used and executed by representing the interface with an annotation called @FunctionalInterface.

+ ## What are Streams?
+   - A sequence of elements supporting sequential and parallel aggregate operations.